telerik/kendo-ui-core/docs/web/panelbar/overview.md

         });
     </script>

 When the PanelBar loads remote content via AJAX, the server response is cached in-memory so that subsequent expand/collapse actions do not trigger subsequent AJAX requests.

-## Customize PanelBar Animations
+### PanelBar Animations

 By default, a PanelBar uses animations to expand and reveal sub-items when an item header is clicked.
 These animations can be modified in configuration via the open and close animation properties.
+A
-A PanelBar can also be configured to only allow one panel be opened at a time.
+PanelBar can also be configured to only allow one panel be opened at a time.

-### Change PanelBar animation and expandMode behavior
+The example below demonstrates how to change the PanelBar animation and `expandMode` behavior.

+###### Example

     <ul id="panelbar"></ul>

     <script>